 You can also do this using color, by making important things brighter.

-The squint test is a popular way of determining if the right design elements on a page pop.
+The squint test is a popular way of determining if the right design elements on a landing page pop.
 You can squint and see if, even while blurry, you can pick out the important elements in your emails.

 If you don’t want to squint yourself, try out this chrome extension to blur your screen.